nasa/giant/documentation/sphinx/tutorial/opnav.rst

     from giant.camera_models import load

     # The class we will use to perform the stellar opnav
-    from giant.stellar_opnav.stellar_class import StellarOpNav
+    from giant.stellar_opnav.stellar_class import StellarOpNav, StellarOpNavOptions

     # tool for visualizing the results of our star identification
     from giant.stellar_opnav.visualizer import show_id_results

-    # the star catalogue we will use for our "truth" star locations
+    # the star catalog we will use for our "truth" star locations (defaults to Gaia)
-    from giant.catalogues.giant_catalogue import GIANTCatalogue
+    from giant.catalogs.gaia import Gaia

     # the class we will use to perform the relative navigation
     from giant.relative_opnav.relnav_class import RelativeOpNav